intermine/im-docs/docs/data-model/overlaps.md

 InterMine includes functionality for querying features with overlapping genome coordinates.
 We have an index that is created on the `Location` table.
 This is used by a 'virtual' `SequenceFeature.overlappingFeatures` collection that is a `view` in the postgres database using the native [Postgres index](https://www.postgresql.org/docs/9.5/static/rangetypes.html) to find other features that overlap it.

-In modMine \(the InterMine for the modENCODE project\) we also create `GeneFlankingRegion` features to represent specific distances upstream and downstream of genes to query for genes that are nearby other features.
+In modMine \(the InterMine for the modENCODE project\), we also create `GeneFlankingRegion` features to represent specific distances upstream and downstream of genes to query for genes that are nearby other features.

 ## Create the index

-You need to create the index on the location table in your production database by adding the `create-location-range-index` post-process step to your `project.xml` file:
+You need to create the index on the location table in your production database by adding the `create-location-range-index` post-process step to your `project.xml` file like so:

 ```markup
 <post-process name="create-location-range-index"/>